user00000001/Tesra/docs/specifications/native_contract/authnotify.md

 #### AssignTstIDsToRole

-* Usage: Assign a role to a certain ontid
+* Usage: Assign a role to a certain tstid

 * Event and notify:
 ```